polpo/djangorestframework-expander/README.md

 * Expand multiple fields with a comma.  e.g. `/menu-items/?expand=menu,price_bracket`
 * Expand nested fields by using a dot.  e.g. `/menu-items/?expand=menu.restaurant`

+# Configuration

+The available configuration options using settings.py and their defaults.

+- `DRF_EXPANDER_EXPAND_ARG = 'expand'` - The request query param that will be used to indicate which fields to expand.

 # Example

 ```python